 We will attempt to list the unique advantages of each and talk about the vendors who offer these services.

-WebRTC is an open project that provides browsers and mobile applications with Real-Time Communications (RTC) capabilities via simple APIs.
+WebRTC is an open project that provides browsers and mobile applications with Real-Time Communications (RTC) capabilities via simple custom-software-development.
 It is currently maintained by Google and has become very popular among the dev community lately since it:

 There are a number of popular software vendors who have embraced WebRTC and have built wrappers around it for simple mobile integration.
 Some of them are: